yanxx422/UdaciRacer-Javascript-Project/README.md

 ## Project Introduction

+This is a game which allows a user to race a simulated racer.
+Players will get to choose their racer and the track they want to race on.
+The strategy of the game is for each player to choose a pod racer they expect to win over a certain race track based on the pod’s characteristics (acceleration, handling, and top speed).

-This is a game that races cars Throughout the game logic.
-It is the third project of Udacity Intermediate JavaScript Program.
+This racing game runs as a Node application and it is the third project of Udacity Intermediate JavaScript Program.

 The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
 As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
 The final view is a results page displaying the players' rankings.